Actors affected by their characters: psychological and emotional disorders

-Actors affected by their characters: the work of the actor is not an easy task, even when many underestimate it.
-They have to do what is necessary to convey to us, through their interpretation, someone else’s story, be it a character based on real events, or a fictional one.
+Actors affected by their characters: the actor’s job is not an easy task, even if it is underestimated by many.
+They have to do what is necessary to convey to us, through their interpretation, the story of someone else, whether it is a character based on real events, or a fictional one.

 There are those who are so versatile when it comes to acting that they steal loud laughter from us, or they have us on the edge of the seat out of fear or suspense.